What does “Direct Patient Care Experience” mean?

 Your cumulative and science GPA must be 3.0 or higher in order to be eligible to apply to the Augsburg College PA Program.
 If your cumulative or science GPA is lower than 3.0, we suggest that you work with an academic counselor at your school to develop a course plan that will help you increase your GPA in a timeline that is acceptable to you.
 An academic counselor should be able to help you determine the course work you will need to take, and what grades you will need to earn in order to reach the required cumulative and science GPA of 3.0.

 Who should I ask to write my letters of recommendation?

 The Augsburg PA Program requires three letters of recommendation submitted through the CASPA process.
-One letter must be from an employer/colleague (a professional reference), one letter must be from a professor or adviser (an academic reference), and one can be from a person of your choice (i.e. someone you’ve worked with on underserved projects, volunteer experiences or in a health care setting).
+We recommend that one letter be from an employer/colleague (a professional reference), one letter from a professor or adviser (an academic reference), and one from a person of your choice (i.e. someone you’ve worked with on underserved projects, volunteer experiences or in a health care setting).
 Be sure that your letter writers are able to tell the committee about you as well as his/her experiences with you and observations about you.
 You should not have a family member write any of your letters of recommendation.
-In addition, note that we strongly recommend that your letters be submitted to CASPA as confidential.
+Note that we strongly recommend that your letters be submitted to CASPA as confidential.

 Do students work while completing the Program?

 Program faculty discourage outside employment while enrolled in the Physician Assistant Program.
 Faculty does recognize that employment may be an issue that some students will face.
 Given this recognition, realize that program obligations will not be altered due to a student’s work obligations.
 It is further expected that work obligations will not interfere with the Physician Assistant students’ learning progress or responsibilities while in the program.
 In addition, the program may not require any student to work for the program while enrolled in coursework.